aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-images/working-with-image-placement/_index.md

 }
 </script>

-With the release of Aspose.PDF for .NET 7.0.0, we introduced classes called [ImagePlacement](https://reference.aspose.com/pdf/net/aspose.pdf/imageplacement), [ImagePlacementAbsorber](https://reference.aspose.com/pdf/net/aspose.pdf/imageplacementabsorber) and [ImagePlacementCollection](https://reference.aspose.com/pdf/net/aspose.pdf/imageplacementcollection) which provide similar capability as the classes described above to get an image’s resolution and position in a PDF document.
+With the release of Aspose.PDF for .NET 7.0.0, we introduced classes called [ImagePlacement](https://reference.aspose.com/pdf/net/aspose.pdf/imageplacement), [ImagePlacementAbsorber](https://reference.aspose.com/pdf/net/aspose.pdf/imageplacementabsorber) and [ImagePlacementCollection](https://reference.aspose.com/pdf/net/aspose.pdf/imageplacementcollection) which provide similar capability as the classes described above to get an image's resolution and position in a PDF document.

 - ImagePlacementAbsorber performs image usage search as the ImagePlacement objects collection.
 - ImagePlacement provides the members Resolution and Rectangle that return actual image placement values.